wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 ## Step 8: Update the node logging variables

-In the new node version the following changes to the [node logging variables](../admin-en/configure-logging.md#filter-node-variables) have been implemented:
+If upgrading the node from version 3.6 or lower, please consider the following changes to the [node logging variables](../admin-en/configure-logging.md#filter-node-variables):

 * The `wallarm_request_time` variable has been renamed to `wallarm_request_cpu_time`.